 i.
-A stoop is a set of stairs with a landing leading to the entrance of a BUILDING.
+A stoop is a front, side, or rear facing set of stairs with a landing providing access to a ground story or basement entrance of a building.

 Dimensions

 A Landing Width (min) 4 ft

-B Landing Depth (min) 4 ft
+B Landing Projection (min) 4 ft

-C Front Setback Encroachment (max) 100%
+C Setback Encroachment (max)

+Front 100%

+Side & Rear 0 ft

 - a).
-Paving, excluding driveways, must match the ABUTTING sidewalk unless paved with pervious, porous, or permeable materials. - b).
-Stairs may be recessed into the BUILDING FACADE when the BUILDING is set back four (4) feet or less. - c).
-Stairs are not permitted to ENCROACH onto any ABUTTING sidewalk. - d).
-Stairs may be built perpendicular or parallel to the BUILDING FACADE, but must lead directly to ground level or an ABUTTING sidewalk.
+Stairs may be recessed into the building facade when the building is set back four (4) feet or less. - b).
+Stairs are not permitted to encroach onto any abutting sidewalk.

 i.
-A bay window is an assembly of windows projecting from a building to provide additional HABITABLE space, increased light, multi-directional views, and ARTICULATION to an exterior wall.
+A bay window is an assembly of windows projecting from a building to provide additional habitable space, increased light, multi-directional views, and articulation to an exterior wall.

-Dimensions
+Dir Dimensions

 A Width (max) 16 ft

 B Projection (max) 3 ft

 C Height (max) Height of Building in Stories

+0 Setback Encroachment (max)

-Front Setback Encroachment (max) 3 ft
+Front 3 ft

-Fenestration (min) 60%
+Side 0 ft

+Rear 0 ft

 - a).
-Bay windows, including box and bow windows, must include at least three (3) windows. - b).
+Bay windows, including box and bow windows, must include at least three (3) windows for each story of the bay window. - b).
 The cumulative width of multiple bays may equal up to fifty percent (50%) of the width of the exterior wall from which the bays project. - c).
-Bays projecting over the sidewalk of a public THOROUGHFARE must have at least two (2) stories of CLEARANCE and be compliant with all City Ordinances.
+Bays projecting over the sidewalk of a public thoroughfare must have at least two (2) stories of clearance and be compliant with all City Ordinances. - d).
+Bay windows may have integrated recessed balconies, terraces, or roof decks.

-A balcony is a platform with a railing that provides outdoor AMENITY SPACE.

 i.
+A balcony is a front, side, or rear facing upper story platform enclosed by a wall, railing, or balustrade and accessed from an entrance of a building.

+colonnade or sup apported 2, a G

-An arcade is a pedestrian walkway covered by the upper floors of a building.
-The ground story facade is SETBACK and upper floors are supported by a colonnade or supports.
+An arcade is a pedestrian walkway covered by the

+upper floors of a building.
+The ground story facade

+is setback and upper floors are supported by a

-Di Dimensions
+Dimensions

-A Width (min) 5 ft
+A Width (min) 4 ft

-B Depth (max) 5 ft
+B Depth (min) 3 ft

-O Area (min) 50 ft

-Clearance (min) 10 ft

 Permitted Front Setback Encroachment (max) 6 ft

 - a).
 Balconies may be recessed, projecting, a combination of the two, or terraced as part of the roof of a portico, porch, or bay. - b).
-A balcony that projects over the sidewalk of a public THOROUGHFARE requires compliance with all City Ordinances. - c).
-The guard rail of any balcony oriented toward a FRONT LOT LINE must permit visual supervision of the PUBLIC REALM through the posts and rails. - d).
-The guard rail of any balcony oriented toward a side or REAR LOT LINE ABUTTING the NR district must include sight-obscuring visual screening so that it is at least fifty percent (50%) opaque.
+A balcony that projects over the sidewalk of a public thoroughfare requires compliance with all City Ordinances. - c).
+Side and rear balconies abutting the NR district must include sight-obscuring visual screening so that it is at least fifty percent (50%) opaque.

-Dimensions

-A Depth (min/max) 10 ft 15 ft

-B Height (max) 1 s ΓORY
+Dimensions 10 ft 15 ft B Height (max) 1 story

-C CLEARANCE (min/max) 14 ft 24 ft

 - a).
-Arcades must extend the entire width of a BUILDING and must have a consistent depth. - b).
-Support columns or PIERS may be spaced no farther apart than they are tall. - c).
-Arcades are considered part of the BUILDING for the purpose of measuring FACADE build out. - d).
+Arcades must extend the entire width of a building and must have a consistent depth. - b).
+Support columns or piers may be spaced no farther apart than they are tall. - c).
+Arcades are considered part of the building for the purpose of measuring facade build out. - d).
 Arcades may be combined only with storefront and lobby entrance frontages. - e).
-The finished ceiling of an arcade interior may be arched or flat, but must have a greater CLEARANCE than the openings between columns or PIERS.
+The finished ceiling of an arcade interior may be arched or flat, but must have a greater clearance than the openings between columns or piers.